ChalmersLibrary/research-publication-match-ai/README.md

 ### Requirements

-* Read access to an elasticsearch Chalmers research-publications index (please use a static index if possible, preferred both for indexing and performance)
+* Read access to an elasticsearch Chalmers research-publications index (use a static index if possible, preferred both for indexing and performance)
-* Python 3.x with required modules
+* Python 3.x with required modules:
     - FAISS, Sentence-transformers, Elasticsearch (<=7.16.3), Peft
-* A decent PC with at least 8 GB RAM and quadcore CPU (primarily for generating the vector store)
+* A decent PC (Windows, Mac, Linux) with at least 8 GB RAM and a quadcore CPU (primarily for generating the vector store).

 ### Setup and run